Recommendations to registrants

 Guidance regarding the endpoint-specific information expected in RSS can be found in the ECHA Practical Guide 3: How to report robust study summaries on the ECHA website.
 This guidance remains valid for UK REACH when read in a GB context.

-In addition, an OECD project led by ECHA has developed guidance on preparing RSS for individual Information Requirements (ECHA website).
+In addition, an OECD project led by ECHA has developed guidance on preparing RSS for individual Information requirements; this is available on the ECHA website.

 Recommendations for meeting physicochemical information requirements